janujc/cellSociety/doc/DESIGN_PLAN.md

 Anshu will take primary responisibility of the `Driver` and `Visualization` classes.
 Jonathan will take primary responsibility of `Simulation`, `PredatorPrey`, and `Fire` classes.
 Januario will take primary responsibility of the `Cell`, `Segregation`, `GameOfLife`, and `Percolation` classes.

+The plan is to work on all of the classes simultaneously, and to be consistent on how they interact with one another.